umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/README.md

 ## Backups

-You can handle backups from this setting.
-You can create a database backup of one or more of your cloud environments.
+With this setting, it is possible to create a database backup of one or more of your cloud environments.

 (Coming soon) It is also possible to upload your own '.bacpac' file.